stefanluncanu24/Forest-Fire-Prediction-using-Decision-Trees/README.md

 ![image](https://github.com/user-attachments/assets/2049e91a-6190-4dff-bbe8-6c451317e485)

 ## Conclusion
 This project successfully develops a predictive model to determine the likelihood of forest fires using environmental data from specific Algerian regions.
-The inclusion of the AUC ROC curve and detailed performance metrics provides a thorough assessment of the model's effectiveness, making it a valuable tool for local authorities in fire prevention and resource allocation strategies.
+The inclusion of the AUC-ROC curve and detailed performance metrics provides a thorough assessment of the model's effectiveness, making it a valuable tool for local authorities in fire prevention and resource allocation strategies.

 ## Collaboration